ThatBlockyPenguin/Blog_Dev/docs/article/game-changing-tech.md

 Input devices are essential in gaming since they allow players to interact with the game.
 Below are the most prevalent gaming input devices, along with their benefits and drawbacks:

 1. Keyboard and Mouse:

+   {% include sideimg.html url="https://resource.logitech.com/w_692,c_limit,q_auto,f_auto,dpr_2.0/d_transparent.gif/content/dam/logitech/en/products/combos/mk345/gallery/mk345-gallery-1-new.png?v=1" src="https://www.logitech.com/en-gb/products/combos/mk345-keyboard-mouse-wireless.920-006488.html" credit="Logitech" desc="A keyboard and mouse combo" %}

-   The keyboard and mouse combination is a classic input method for PC gaming.
-The keyboard provides access to a large number of hotkeys and shortcuts, while the mouse offers precise aiming and movement control.
+   The keyboard and mouse combo is a traditional PC gaming input technique.
+The keyboard allows you to access a huge variety of hotkeys and shortcuts, whilst the mouse allows you to aim precisely and move about.

    Pros:
-   - Provides access to a large number of hotkeys and shortcuts, allowing for quick and efficient control of game mechanics.
+   - Access to a large number of hotkeys and shortcuts, allowing for rapid and efficient control of game mechanics.
-   - Offers precise aiming and movement control, particularly for first-person shooter games and real-time strategy games.
+   - Provides accurate targeting and movement control, which is especially useful in first-person shooter and real-time strategy games.
-   - Allows players to customize the key bindings to their liking.
+   - Players can change the key bindings to their preference.

    Cons:
    - Requires a flat and stable surface to use properly.
-   - Can be uncomfortable to use for long periods of time.
+   - Some people might find it uncomfortable to use for extended periods of time.
-   - Can be difficult to use for games that require analog controls, such as driving games.
+   - It might be challenging to use for games that require analogue controls, such as racing games.

    Best suited for:
    - First-person shooter games.